grosilho/CPP_Playground/README.md

 # PracticingModernCpp_app_LinearAlgebra
 A repository where I exercise with Modern C++ and use common CI tools.
+A linear algebra library is used as dummy application.

 ## CI tools currently employed
 - CMake with CPM Package manager
-- Ccache: to cache compiled objects and speedup compilation.
-Used both locally and in Github actions.
+- Ccache: to cache compiled objects and speedup compilation, used both locally and in Github actions
 - Git
 - Github actions: for building, testing and running code coverage at each commit
 - Docker: used as virtual machine in the Github actions workflow
-- Caching the Docker image to avoid rebuilding at each commit
+- Caching the Docker image to avoid rebuilding it at each commit
 - lcov: for generating code coverage reports
 - codecov: dashboard to show code coverage results
 - CDash: dashboard for showing tests results